XML Schema Advanced Types¶

 When using a schema that contains derived types or substitution groups, some input from the user is required before you can proceed with the transformation mapping.

 Derived types or substitution groups are common in XML-based XSD and WSDL schemas.
 You can upload these types of schemas in an activity or in a transformation, or they may be fetched directly from the endpoint by some connectors.
-For example, response schemas returned by NetSuite saved search activities often contain derived types.
+For example, response schemas returned by a saved search in a NetSuite Search activity often contain derived types.

 More information about defining schemas is available under Schemas.